matthewvale/RPSLib/README.md

 # What is RPSLib?
 Named after my game studio alias, Red Phoenix Studios.
-A growing collection of common code that is used throughout all of my Unity projects.
+This library is a constantly evolving collection of common systems that are used throughout my Unity projects.
 The idea is to:
 - Save time re-writing the same code for each project.
 - Provide optimized code for common operations, aiding in high performance for runtime.
 - Provide easy to use methods for more complex algorithms.

 # RPSLib.unitypackage:
-This Unity package is also included in this repo and is all you need to use this library.
+The Unity package is the main asset in this repo and is all you need to use this library.
 It contains various scripts, prefabs, render pipeline configs, UI elements, a splash scene and more.
 Some systems included are inventory management, itemisation and ScriptableObject based quests.

 ⚠️ The Red Phoenix Studios logo included in the Unity package is **NOT** for reuse or modification.